RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 ## Summary

 Too many little problems, some outright technical errors, and some not so helpful printing problems.
-Somehow it seems to be missing technical review, and final proofing.
+Somehow it seems to be missing a layer of technical review, and final proofing.

 I believe it is still a good tool for supervised instruction.